SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Political raids stability penalty -10% -> -8%

 ### Finland
- - 'Cooperation with Germany' adds military access to the axis removed guarantee
+ - 'Cooperation with Germany' adds military access with Germany removed guarantee
+ - The Continuation War adds military access with the rest of the Axis

 ### New Zealand
  - 'Bob Semple Tank' now provides a bonus for all armour